carljfrederick/algo-trading-bot/README.md

 # Algo Trading Bot

 Algo Trading Bot is a trading alogrithm that analyzes stock data to make automated trading decisions.
-The application uses multiple algorithm trading models over the same historical time period to compare their results.
+The application uses two algorithm trading models over the same historical time period to compare their results.
 Machine learning will be used to build, train, and backtest the trading bot.

 ---